Astronauts start spacewalk series to fix cosmic ray detector

 The huge spectrometer — 16 feet by 13 feet by 10 feet (5 meters by 4 meters by 3 meters), with a mass of 7 ½ tons (6,800 kilograms) — was designed to operate for three years.
 By installing four new and improved coolant pumps, the astronauts can keep it working throughout the life of the space station, or another five to 10 years.
 The replacement pumps arrived at the space station nearly two weeks ago, along with an assortment of new tools.

 Parmitano, the lead spacewalker, and Morgan trained extensively for the plumbing job before rocketing into orbit.
-Friday’s task entailed removing a debris shield to gain access to the inside of the spectrometer and tossing it overboard.
-The next spacewalk on Nov.
-22 will involve slicing through stainless steel tubes and splicing in connections for the new pumps, which like the old will use liquid carbon dioxide as the coolant.
+Friday’s task entailed removing the shield and tossing it overboard.
+The next spacewalk will involve slicing through stainless steel tubes and splicing in connections for the new pumps, which like the old will use liquid carbon dioxide as the coolant.

 In some respects, this work, 250 miles (400 kilometers) up, is even trickier than the Hubble spacewalks, said NASA project manager Ken Bollweg.
 As before, the stakes are high.

 “Any time you do heart surgery you’re taking some risks,” Bollweg said in an interview earlier this week.
-Ting added that he was not anxious and had full confidence in the spacewalkers.

 Morgan is an emergency physician in the Army — a bonus for this kind of intricate work.
 He’s making his first spaceflight.